d0tTino/DeepThought-ReThought/README.md

   The response includes the generated `input_id`.
 * `GET /memory/query?input_id=<id>` – retrieve the latest `MEMORY_RETRIEVED` payload.

+## Privacy Controls

+DeepThought-ReThought offers switches to manage user data handling:

+- **Consent toggle:** set `PERCEPTION_REQUIRE_CONSENT=1` to require an explicit consent flag on incoming messages.
+Events without consent are ignored.
+- **Retention policy:** the JetStream setup uses `limits` retention by default.
+  Override `PERCEPTION_RETENTION_POLICY` with `limits`, `interest`, or `workqueue` when provisioning streams to control how long perception events persist.

 ## Testing

 Tests are implemented using the `pytest` framework.
 To run the tests: